 All information that is collected about you during the course of the research will be coded with a study number and kept confidential.
-Responsible members of the University may be given access to data for monitoring and/or audit of the study to ensure that the research is complying with applicable regulations.
+Personal details will be stored securely and separately from the research data.
+Responsible members of the University or regulatory bodies may be given access to data for monitoring and/or audit of the study to ensure that the research is complying with applicable regulations.
 Any information about you that leaves the clinic will have your name and address removed so that you cannot be identified from it.
 Your information is stored electronically on a secure server and any paper notes are kept in a locked filing cabinet.